-The latest version of the book is P2.0, released about 2 years ago.
+The latest version of the book is P2.0, released over 2 years ago.
 If you've bought a PDF of the book and would like to upgrade it to this version (for free), visit your home page.

 By default this page displays the errata for the latest version of the book.
 If you have a previous version, select it here:

 If you've found a new error, please submit it.

 I don't know if it's an error or not, but my kindle edition version doesn't have page numbers (or the ability to move to a particular page).
 I think I emailed the mobi to my kindle email account but can't recall for sure.--Bill Wake